 Are you tired of trying to do it all “perfectly”, only to feel defeated at the end of the day?

 Have you read every baby book and feel overwhelmed at the mixed messages, or are you feeling like a failure at every turn when you see other mom’s do it “better”?

-Authentic Connections Counseling Center’s therapist Kate Ivey, loves working with moms to help them take a moment to breathe.
+Authentic Connections Counseling Center’s therapists Kate Ivey and Amy Heap, love working with moms to help them take a moment to breathe.
 To connect with their own God-given intuition and wisdom.
 To reconnect with themselves as a woman, and empower moms to stand confidently in the belief that you are the best mom for your baby.

-Kate is passionate about supporting new moms/growing families in the pregnancy and post-partum transition period.
-Kate encourages mothers to bring their newborn or infant children to sessions to support the important bonding and attachment period after birth, though she also fully encourages mothers to take care of their emotional wellness independent of their newborn/infant – this all depends on what a woman needs (whatever she chooses is ok!).
+We are passionate about supporting new moms/growing families in the pregnancy and post-partum transition period.
+We encourage mothers to bring their newborn or infant children to sessions to support the important bonding and attachment period after birth, though we also fully encourages mothers to take care of their emotional wellness independent of their newborn/infant – this all depends on what a woman needs (whatever she chooses is ok!).

 SOME INFO FOR YOU on Perinatal Mood and Anxiety Disorders (PMAD)….

 Perinatal is the time during pregnancy through the first year of the baby’s life.

 Perinatal Mood and Anxiety Disorders (PMAD) include anxiety, panic, PTSD, OCD, depression, bipolar disorder and psychosis.
 This also includes the familiar and misunderstood diagnosis of Postpartum Depression.